jvandertil/blog/content/posts/2019-11-01_GuidCombSpan.md

 }
 ```

-These changes completely eliminate the need for heap allocations while generating a new `Guid`.
+These changes eliminate the need for heap allocations while generating a new `Guid`.
 The mean runtime has regressed slightly, but since the GC is no longer doing any work the method runs a lot more consistently (StdDev is improved significantly).

 {{< table >}}